affonsociekalski/P03_Analyze-A-B-Test-Results/README.md

 This is the project for the third module from the Data Analyst Nanodegree at Udacity.

 ## Project Overview
-This project analyzes the results of an A/B Test run by an e-commerce website.
+This [project](Analyze_ab_test_results_notebook.ipynb) analyzes the results of an A/B Test run by an e-commerce website.
 In this scenario, the company created a new webpage trying to increase the number of users who end up paying for their product.
 My goal was to offer insights to the company so they could determine if they would implement the new webpage, keep the old one, or run the experiment for a longer time.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib

 ## Author:
 * Affonso Ciekalski Soares Campos